hakareem/form/README.md

 # Areas for improvement
-• Explain how feedback will impact the game
+• Explain how feedback will impact the game <br>
-• Use closed ended questions
+• Use closed ended questions <br>
-• Keep it short and focused
+• Keep it short and focused <br>
 • Keep questions simple